istio/istio.io/content/en/blog/2019/trustworthy-jwt-sds/index.md

 1. These tokens do not have important fields to limit its scope of usage, such as `aud` or `exp`.
 See [Bound Service Tokens](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/auth/bound-service-account-tokens.md) for more info.
 1. These tokens are mounted onto all the pods.
 There is no way to opt-out.
 See [Service Account Token Volumes](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/svcacct-token-volume-source.md) for motivation.

 Starting from Kubernetes 1.12, the `trustworthy` JWTs were introduced (as Beta feature).
 The `trustworthy` JWTs solves the aforementioned issues.
-For details, please refer to the [design doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/svcacct-token-volume-source.md) and [the user guide of serviceAccountToken](https://kubernetes.io/docs/concepts/storage/volumes/).
+For details, refer to the [design doc](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/svcacct-token-volume-source.md) and [the user guide of serviceAccountToken](https://kubernetes.io/docs/concepts/storage/volumes/).
 Starting from Istio 1.3, we will only support trustworthy JWTs when SDS is enabled.
-Therefore, before upgrading to Istio 1.3 with SDS, please make sure you're using a supported version of Kubernetes.
+Therefore, before upgrading to Istio 1.3 with SDS, make sure you're using a supported version of Kubernetes.

 If your workloads are running on:

 - GKE, simply upgrade your cluster version to at least 1.12.
-- Kubernetes on-prem and GKE on-prem, please add extra configurations to your Kubernetes.
+- Kubernetes on-prem and GKE on-prem, add extra configurations to your Kubernetes.
 You may also want to refer to the api-server page for the most up-to-date flag names.
 - For other environments, check with your providers.
     - As of today, AWS and IBM Cloud do not support trustworthy JWT feature yet, but are actively